kmsherrin/rain-predictor-fast-api/README.md

 There is one downfall to this implementation, which would definitely hurt the app if the models became more complex.
 In reality, the prediction step should be shifted into a Celery worker which then publishes to a Redis database.
 The frontend receives a key to be subscribed to the Redis database event.
 When the prediction completes, Celery would publish the result and Redis notifies the subscribers.

-I suppose lastly - considering the current state of the app.
-The smartest option would to be just complete the predictions within the BOM scraper worker - but that'd be no fun 🤷‍♂️😁
+Lastly, considering the current state of the app, the smartest option would to be just complete the predictions within the BOM scraper worker - but that'd be no fun 🤷‍♂️😁